 - Put all the ingredients in a high speed blender like a thermomix or vitamix.
 Process for one minute.
 Enjoy straight away.

-I was reading this very interesting article by Susie Burrell (below) and it made me think about how I was able to shift 10 kilograms of post baby weight with a mindset change about 5 years ago.
+I was reading this very interesting article about Food Rules and it made me think about how I was able to shift 10 kilograms of post baby weight with a mindset change about 5 years ago.

 My rules are: